StrayRobots/cli/docs/src/formats/data.md

 ### `frames.csv`

+The `stray studio integrate` command assumes that there is some form of odometry running on the device that collected the dataset.
+These estimates are saved for each frame in this csv file along with their timestamps.

 CSV file containing timestamps for each frame.
 Columns:
 - `timestamp` A timestamp in seconds of when the frame was captured
 - `frame` The number of the frame.
 E.g. `000012`
+- `x` the x position relative to the first frame in meters.
+- `y` the y position relative to the first frame in meters.
+- `z` the z position relative to the first frame in meters.
+- `qx` quaternion x component for orientation, relative to the first frame.
+- `qy` quaternion y component for orientation, relative to the first frame.
+- `qz` quaternion z component for orientation, relative to the first frame.
+- `qw` quaternion w component for orientation, relative to the first frame.

 ### `imu.csv`